 This course is the study of the Elements and Principles of Art and how students express their individual thoughts and ideas creatively, with the knowledge of media and tools.
 Students will explore 2D with the knowledge learned of these different components of art and be able to create unique pieces of artwork.
-Students will explore the relationship of art and the artist role in shaping history and or being shaped by history.
+Students will explore the relationship of art and the artist's role in shaping history and or being shaped by history.
 Students will develop respect for the traditions and contributions of diverse cultures.
+This course may be taken both semesters for a full credit to satisfy the fine arts requirement.